-Even the “Horse Capital of the World” is not immune to the economic downturn that our country has been facing since 2008.
+Kentucky proudly calls itself the “Horse Capital of the World”.
 While the equine industry has always been a business filled with risks, those risks have mounted.
-With fewer people having the economic flexibility and confidence to invest money into a horse, stables across the Bluegrass have felt the strain.
+With fewer people having the economic flexibility and confidence to invest money into a horse, smaller stables across the Bluegrass have felt the strain.
 Horse racing to some is a fun hobby while to others it is a way of life—the differences between the multi-millionaire farms and the small farms are many.
 The disparities that exist in the prices obtained in the established horse sales are well-known.
-More reserves not being met, and there are vast ranges in bidding and interest.
 As members of our equine industry continue to face several financial challenges, primarily due to loss of income, cost increase, and decreased profits, bankruptcy will continue to be a strategy utilized by the industry to deal with bad debt and other financial concerns.

 - Lease assumption, rejection or assignment